gurditsingh/hydeout/_posts/test.md

  - Number of partitions are 3x the number of cores in the cluster
  - Number of cores per executor are 4-8. best setting for cores is 5 per executor.
- - Memory per executor calculated by total node memory divide by number of executor and then 85% of the memory we can use for
+ - Memory per executor calculated by total node memory divide by number of executor and then 85% of the memory we can use for memory per executor.
+ - Set the  shuffle parttspark.sql.shuffle.partitions

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTk4MDYyMzU0LC0xMzA2NjM1MjU4LC01MT
+eyJoaXN0b3J5IjpbMjg5NTczMTg0LC0xMzA2NjM1MjU4LC01MT
 cwNzA2MjUsLTE4NTI2NTQxMDksLTE3ODE1MjMwNTIsODE5NDE2
 NTQ2LC0xMjEzNzc5MzA0LC0xMTc3ODk4MjAwLC0xNTkyNzc2OD
 M5LC0xMzM0MjczNTUwLC02MDEyMzI4MDQsLTk2MDI3MjAxNiw1